ModuleLoader/es-module-loader/README.md

 The ES6 Module Specification defines the module syntax for ES6 module files, and also defines a module loader factory class for creating ES6-compatible module loaders.

 Module code is treated differently to scripts due to the nature of exports and imports.
-This is why the `<script type="module">` tag (which will become the `<module>` tag in modern browsers) is introduced to distinguish script code from module code.
+This is why the `<script type="module">` tag is introduced to distinguish script code from module code.
 Scripts cannot export or import, but are able to use the dynamic loader `System.import(...)`.

 ### Module Names and baseURL